corezt/ztxbas/docs/getting-started.md

 `ZTXBAS_PUBLIC_URL` is baked into every enrollment link and QR code, so it has to be an address the phone can actually reach.
 Loopback won't work.

+`ZTXBAS_CONSOLE_LISTEN_ADDR=0.0.0.0:8080` binds the console inside the container to all interfaces so Docker's port mapping can reach it;
+`ZTXBAS_ALLOW_INSECURE_CONSOLE=1` tells the startup fail-safe that this is intentional.
+The console still isn't publicly exposed — `-p 127.0.0.1:8080:8080` in the docker command restricts it to host loopback.

 **Run it:**